Wasser- und Schifffahrtsamt: WSA stations

 Each WSA has a defined geographical coverage.
-For example, WSA Lauenburg covers a section of the River Elbe together with tributaries and the Elbe-Lübeck Canal; WSA Cuxhaven covers the lower Elbe and an extensive sea area.
+For example, WSA Elbe covers the river Elbe from the border of Czech Republic until Hamburg together with tributaries and the Elbe-Lübeck Canal; WSA Main covers the navigable German federal waterway Main.

 Service

 Waterways

 In the infrastructure, the waterways and shipping authorities perform the following sovereign tasks for the federal waterways and shipping administration: